chandradharrao/Space-invaders/README.md

 Space invaders v2.0

-This is a 2-D space invasion game.
+This is a 2-D space invasion game using Pygame for the game rendering and PySimpleGUI for the gui

 Features: